Rabbit Myths: What Every Future Bunny Family Should Know

 Myth #1: Rabbits Are Easy “Starter Pets”

-A rabbit can be a wonderful addition to the right home, but they should never be chosen because they seem “easy.”
-They need an abundance of time, interaction, and love.
+A rabbit can be a wonderful addition to the right home, but they should never be chosen because they seem easy.
+They require time, consistency, and a willingness to learn.

 Myth #2: Rabbits Like to Be Held All the Time

-Reality: Most rabbits prefer to have all four feet on the ground.
+Reality: Most rabbits prefer to keep all four feet on the ground.

-Even our snuggliest buns—like Rosie and Posey, who adores lap time—prefer to climb onto us on their own terms.
-Respecting their comfort builds trust that lasts a lifetime.
+Even our snuggliest Buns, like Rosie and Posey, prefer affection on their own terms.
+Respecting that builds lasting trust.

 Myth #3: Carrots Are a Rabbit’s Main Food